 Utilizing method used while modeling SMART1 lunar impact it is possible to perform simulations in rather extent class of problems including brittle fracture of different materials.
 In this example spall fracture in a circular plate was studied.
 One of the plate's surfaces is loaded by dynamic pressure pulse having rectangular time-shape.
 Duration of the load is supposed to be small as comparing to the time needed for the fastest wave to travel the distance equal to the plate's thickness.
 Compressive stresses are changing their sign being reflected from the free surface of the plate and tension stresses are appearing at some distance from the free surface of the plate (for loads with rectangular time-shape this distance is equal to half-distance the longitudinal wave can travel within load duration).
 For pressure pulses with sufficient amplitude fracture takes place as a result of emerging tensile stresses.
 This scheme is typical for many, if not the majority of dynamic fracture experiments.
-In figure 4 results of one of the experiments modeled are presented graphically.
+In Fig. 8, results of one of the experiments modeled are presented graphically.
+As one can see from the presented figures, fracture received in numerical computation is qualitatively repeating fracture observed in experiments on spall fracture in impacted plates.